Month: March 2010

 Junkyard crawl 3 – The re-dooring of XyloVan

 It’s promisingly non-rainy gray when we set out.
-The minute we arrive at the junkyard, hospital the sky tears.
-A good, symptoms heavy rain soaks us and everything around us, page but it’s a good day to be slogging around with wrenches in our fists and a plan.
+The minute we arrive at the junkyard, the sky tears.
+A good, heavy rain soaks us and everything around us, but it’s a good day to be slogging around with wrenches in our fists and a plan.

 This is the day to replace the door I smashed.